 Yet, the total cost of this arrangement isn't limited only to tuition, books and supplies, and room and board; those loan payments will accrue interest, too.
 For Direct PLUS Loans disbursed on or after July 1, 2017 and before July 1st, 2018, rates are locked in at 7%.

 Further, a loan fee of 4.264% is exacted on the entire balance borrowed for Parent PLUS loans taken out on or after October 1st, 2017, and before October 1, 2018.
+Fees will be 4.248% for Parent PLUS loans taken out between October 1, 2018 and September 30, 2019.
 According to the U.S. Department of Education, this fee is proportionately deducted from each loan disbursement, thus reducing the amount of money you receive for school.

 Parent PLUS Loan repayment options